mikedilger/mosaic-spec/docs/reference.md

 * The kind (8 bytes),
 * The the author's public key (32 bytes),

-An author can replace a record by creating a new record with the same address, in which case the address is copied (the nonce is not randomly generated).
+The nonce can be created in a multitude of ways depending on the needs of the application

+* Randomly
+* As a copy of a previous record's nonce, to replace that record or add a new version
+* As a well-known string, thus making it easy to find a well-known record

-Replaced records must then contain the same author key and be of the same kind, and refer to the same unique address nonce.
-They may however be signed by a different signing keypair or have their flags modified, their tags changed, and their content changed.
+Records with the same address MUST necessarily have the same author and kind, but they can be signed by a different signing keypair, have modified flags, and change their tags and content.